rippleFCL/rpi-sensehat-mqtt/README.md

 ## Install

+> [!NOTE]
+> [PEP668](https://peps.python.org/pep-0668/) makes it so `pip` won't install packages outside a virtual environment if packages are being managed by an external package manager (e.g., `apt`, `apk`).
+In order to do so anyway, you need to use the `--break-system-packages` flag when running `pip install`.
+The instructions below have been edited accordingly.
+If you don't want to do that, then the alternative is to use your OS package manager to install the requisites or better yet, use a virtual environment (e.g., conda, `venv`).

 This application can be installed in two non-exclusive ways.
 In the first and more typical scenario, you own a [SenseHAT module](https://www.raspberrypi.com/products/sense-hat/) and a compatible [RPi board](https://www.raspberrypi.com/products/) and want to use `rpi-sensehat-mqtt` to interface with the SenseHAT over MQTT.
 In the second and less typical case, you either do not own a RPi or the SenseHAT or both but you want to run a *virtual* SenseHAT on your Linux desktop environment and interface with it over MQTT.
 If your case is latter one, then take a look at the section [Emulator](#emulator); otherwise, keep on reading.

 For the installation procedure, it is assumed that your Raspberry Pi is running the latest version of the [Raspberry Pi OS](https://www.raspberrypi.com/software/) but the instructions might be compatible with similar distributions for the RPi.
 To install and use `rpi-sensehat-mqtt`, follow the procedures detailed next: